Tsubame (train): Relay Tsubame

 When the remainder of the Kyushu Shinkansen was opened on 12 March 2011, the Tsubame became an all-stations service (similar to the Kodama on the Tokaido and Sanyo Shinkansen), operating primarily as shuttle services between Hakata and Kumamoto.
 Services operate twice per hour in each direction during the morning and evening, and once per hour during the middle of the day.
 Some Tsubame services also run to/from Kagoshima-Chūō.
+One morning roundtrip, Tsubame 302, operates to Kokura and Shin-Shimonoseki, and returns to Kumamoto as Tsubame 321.

 Rolling stock

 Shinkansen train services are formed of eight-car N700 series (JR West N700-7000 series and JR Kyushu N700-8000 series) trains or six-car JR Kyushu 800 series trains.

 Formations

 N700 series

 Eight-car N700 series services are formed as follows, with car 1 at the Kagoshima-Chūō (southern) end.
 Cars 1 to 3 are ordinary-class cars with 2+3 seating, and cars 4 to 8 are ordinary-class cars with 2+2 seating.
 Half of car 6 has "Green car" (first class) 2+2 seating.
-All cars are no-smoking except for smoking compartments in cars 3 and 7.
+All cars are non-smoking since the smoking ban in March 2024.

 On some train services, cars 4 and 5 are also non-reserved.